raymondjustus/Tsuro/Tsuro/5/README-tests.md

 ## Directions

-To run this, run xrules either with command line arguments as laid out in the assingment or by passing in a json file.
+To run this, run `xrules` either with command line arguments as laid out in the assignment or by passing in a JSON file.